Skip to main content

 2019 National Capital Chesapeake Bay Emmy Awards: Informational/Instructional feature/segment/series.
 National Institute of Aerospace, "Carbon, Essential for Life on Earth, Explained by NASA Subject Matter Experts."

-2012 Davey Silver Award: In the educational category for the episode 'Real World: NASA Harnesses Half-Life'
+2012 Davey Silver Award: In the educational category for the episode "Real World: NASA Harnesses Half-Life"

 2009 National Capital Chesapeake Bay Emmy Awards: Informational/ Instructional feature/segment.
 National Institute of Aerospace, NASA Launchpad.